UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 -  Fix any failures in the code
 -  Add doctests to calculator_functions.py

-YOu can find all that in:
+You can find all that in:

 ``examples/calculator``